San Bernardino train disaster: Part 1: Train derailment

-Part 1b: Lack of dynamic braking power

-The two critical factors in this runaway and subsequent derailment were (1) the incorrect train tonnage provided to the crew, and (2) the lack of fully operative dynamic brakes on all but two of the locomotives between the head-end and helper locomotives.
+The two critical factors in this runaway and subsequent derailment were the incorrect train tonnage provided to the crew, and the lack of fully operative dynamic brakes on all but two of the locomotives between the head-end and helper locomotives.

 Each hopper car had wheels that were equipped with an ordinary air brake.
 Critical parts of the air brakes consist of metal shoes that create friction by pressing against the wheel treads when the air brakes are activated.
 The slower a wheel moves, the more easily friction can induce slowing traction instead of heat.
 The faster a wheel moves, the more difficult friction is converted to braking power versus heat.
 Thus, air brakes work optimally when traveling at speeds under 25 mph as this is the speed at which traction is obtained more than heat via the input of friction between the shoes and the wheels.
 The air brakes on MJLBP-11's fully loaded hopper cars (100 tons each on a 2.2% grade) had only a limited effect on the braking potential of the train, becoming exponentially weaker and hotter as the speed of the train increased.

 The second locomotive in the head-end set, SP 7551, since it was dead-in-tow, did not have operative dynamic brakes, just air brakes.
 The event recorder downloaded from unit SP 7549 (the third locomotive), showed that it was producing traction current in motoring but no current in dynamic braking.
 The dynamic brakes of the fourth locomotive, SP 9340, operated sporadically and were of limited use.
 Unit SP 8317 (of the two-unit helper engine set coupled to the rear of the train) also did not have an operative dynamic brake.
 Thus, among the four locomotives in front and the set of helpers on the end, only SP 8278 at the front of the train and SP 7443 at the back of the train had fully functioning dynamic brakes.
 This information was not passed on to the train dispatcher.
 The train engineer knew only that the second unit of the head-end consist (SP 7551) had no brakes, but believed he had more than sufficient dynamic brakes to maintain the speed of 6,151 tons (as was still listed in the cargo manifest) because 6,151 tons would only require the dynamic braking effort of five engines.
 With a true weight of 8,900 tons, however, the train would have needed the functioning dynamic brakes of at least six or seven engines (with moderate dependence on the air brakes), or five engines (with a heavy input from the air brakes) in order to maintain control.